Slimemaster0/afp/README.md

 ## Configuration
 AFP is configured in json.
-The configuration is placed in 1 of 2 places.
+The configuration file is placed in 1 of 2 places.
 1. /etc/afp/config.json
 2. Depending on if $XDG_CONFIG_HOME is set of not. ( Usually $XDG_CONFIG_HOME isn't set or is set to $HOME/.config )